Best Canary Island to visit for a dreamy escape

 The golden dunes of Maspalomas in Gran Canaria

-Perhaps Cupid has missed the shot and you don't feel that crush at first sight, so I better give you some convincing reasons to visit the Canary Islands:
+Perhaps Cupid has missed the shot and you don't feel that crush at first sight, so here are something things to keep in mind when trying to decide which Canary island to visit:

-• Great weather all year round: it is not a matter of witchcraft or the pigeon drop.
-The average temperature in the Canaries is 19ºC in winter and 27ºC in summer.
+• Great weather all year round: enjoy year-round sunshine in the Canaries! it is not a matter of witchcraft or the pigeon drop.
+This paradise boasts an average temperature of 19ºC in winter and 27ºC in summer.
 Wish you had this weather in your hometown, don’t you?
+To learn more about what clothes to pack, take a look at our complete guide on the climate of the Canary Islands.

 • Diverse landscape: as soon as you reach a beach, you find yourself surrounded by gleaming dunes or a landscape blanketed with lush forests.
 In the Canary Islands, the possibilities are endless.